U.S. Attorney’s Office Announces Award Recipients

 New Employees Also Recognized at Courthouse Ceremony

-Baltimore, Maryland - Thirteen employees of the United States Attorney’s Office, a law enforcement agent and the mother of murder victim Kareem Guest were honored today with the Office’s most prestigious awards.
-At a ceremony held to announce the awards this morning at the U.S. Courthouse in Baltimore, the United States Attorney also welcomed new Assistant U.S. Attorneys and other employees who have joined the Office since last year.
+Baltimore, Maryland - Fifteen employees of the United States Attorney’s Office and three law enforcement officers were honored today with the Office’s most prestigious awards.
+At a ceremony held to announce the awards this morning at the U.S. Courthouse in Baltimore, the United States Attorney also welcomed 14 new Assistant U.S. Attorney and other employees who have joined the Office since last year.

 The following awards were announced for accomplishments over the past year: